Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Stochastic integration with respect to martingale measures and spatially non-homogeneous SPDE

 \section{Stochastic integration with respect to martingale measures and spatially non-homogeneous SPDE}

-In this section we introduce the framework to treat mild solutions to SPDEs similarly as in \eqref{eq:mildsolutionSPDE}.
-We explain how stochastic integration with respect to martingale measures is defined, collect some conditions on the integrands and provide a theorem for the existence and uniqueness of solutions to SPDEs in the case of variable coefficients.
+In this section we introduce the framework to treat mild solutions to linear SPDEs similarly as in \eqref{eq:mildsolutionSPDE}.
+We explain how stochastic integration with respect to martingale measures is defined, collect some conditions on the integrands and provide a theorem for the well-definedness of mild solutions to SPDEs in the case of variable coefficients.
 The main novelty of this section compared with \cite{dalang,conusdalang} is that we do not make the assumption of spatial homogeneity.
 The price we pay is that we cannot treat semilinear SPDEs, see the comment at the end of this section.
-So let us consider the following solution to the SPDE in \eqref{eq:SPDE}
+So let us consider the following mild formulation of the SPDE in \eqref{eq:SPDE}